What Is Mobility As A Service And How To Make The Most Of It

 This, in turn, is supported by data providers and transport providers for live traffic updates, social media transport schedules, and information about what services are available.
 Taking into consideration the whole world, about a hundred countries (with different languages), numberless cities, towns and urban areas where the innovative services can and should be integrated, the opportunities for technical innovations and startups are almost limitless.

-With love to innovations and having the necessary expertise in the transportation sphere Stfalcon has some Maas-related project requests already.
-Our team is impatient to fulfil them in the nearest time and we’ll share our experience with our readers further on.
+With a love for innovations and having the necessary expertise in the transportation sphere Stfalcon has some Maas-related project requests already.
+Our dedicated team is impatient to fulfill them in the nearest time, just contact us, complimentary consultation is available.